IDEELResearch/vcfdo/README.md

 These were introduced (I think) in [Manske _et al_ (2012) _Nature Genetics_ **487**: 375-379 (PMC3738909)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3738909/).

-To avoid spawning not-a-number warnings, `vcfdo` encodes missing values for these quantities as -1.
+To avoid spawning not-a-number warnings in downstream tools, `vcfdo` encodes missing values for these quantities as -1.

+The normalized **_f_<sub>3</sub>** and **_f_<sub>4</sub>** (aka **_D_**) statistics calculated by `vcfdo f3stat` and `vcfdo f4stat`, respectively, use the equations in [Patterson _et al_ (2012) _Genetics_ **192**: 1065-1093 (PMC3522152)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3522152/).
+Missing or invalid values for the site-wise allele frequencies that enter the estimators are silently ignored with the hope that the number of sites analyzed is sufficient that the rate of missingness will be negligible.
+I have not confirmed that my code gives equivalent results to `ADMIXTOOLS`.

 ## Order of operations
 The design of `vcfdo` is modular: multiple tools may need to be strung together to accomplish a given task.
 In most cases this comes down to creating and then using site- or genotype-level annotations in the VCF.
 The table below summarises the annotations required and/or produced by each tool in `vcfdo`.
-Annotations in the **recalculates** column are re-computed on the fly _before_ doing any work.
+Annotations in the **recalculates** column are re-computed on the fly _before_ doing any work, but are not updated in the source VCF.

 | tool | requires | adds | recalculates
 --- | --- | --- | ---